19 Parameters Is All You Need: Tiny Neural Networks for Particle Physics: nanoPELICAN architecture

-In this section we simplify the PELICAN architecture to a single hidden layer and reduce parameters further based on symmetry arguments, which we refer to as nano PELICAN (nPELICAN).
-The only two linear symmetric observables that can be constructed from the input dot products (assuming sum-based aggregation that does not explicitly depend on the multiplicity $N$) are the jet mass $m_J^2=\sum_{i,j} d_{ij}$ and the total mass $\sum_i d_{ii}$.
+In this section we simplify the PELICAN architecture to a single hidden layer and reduce parameters further based on symmetry arguments, which we refer to as nanoPELICAN (nPELICAN).
+The only two linear symmetric observables that can be constructed from the input dot products (assuming sum-based aggregation that does not explicitly depend on the multiplicity $N$) are $N$, the jet mass $m_J^2=\sum_{i,j} d_{ij}$, and the total mass $\sum_i d_{ii}$.
 The top-tagging dataset has only massless constituents, so the latter observable is irrelevant.
-A non-parametric top-tagger based on a simple jet mass cut achieves an AUC of only $90.6\%$, therefore a linear PELICAN cannot exceed this.
-To this end, we set out to find the smallest and most interpretable instance of PELICAN that is still nonlinear and performs competitively on the top-tagging task.
-We thus omit the input embedding layer, all messaging layers (including batch normalizations), and the output MLP, and are left with just two linear equivariant blocks, $\text{LinEq}_{2\to 2}$ and $\text{LinEq}_{2\to 0}$, separated by a single activation function, which we choose to be ReLU.
+A non-parametric top-tagger based on a simple jet mass cut achieves an AUC of only $90.6\%$.
+A linear PELICAN, which outputs $p(N)m_J^2+q(N)$ with some learned polynomials $p$ and $q$, cannot far exceed this.

+To this end, we set out to find the smallest and most interpretable modification of PELICAN that is still nonlinear and performs competitively on the top-tagging task.
+We thus omit the input embedding layer, all messaging layers, and the output MLP, and are left with just two linear equivariant blocks, $\text{LinEq}_{2\to 2}$ and $\text{LinEq}_{2\to 0}$, separated by a single activation function, which we choose to be ReLU.
 The architecture is summarized in the following diagram: